justbennet/Workshops/PythonWorkshop/script.md

 	c. the URL is treated much like a file, it has an `open()` method, and a `read()` method

 	d.
-Danger, Will Robinson... if the python shell prompt doesn't come back, it's still working.

-	e.
 What did we get?
 A really long string (99887 characters)

 0.  tell them about lists and strings and show some methods, e.g., `str.split()`, `str.trim()`, `str.join()`, using `read_url.py`